Hi and welcome to my website!

 Working Papers

-The term structure of judgement: interpreting survey disagreement with Federica Brenna (Latest draft)
+The term structure of judgement: interpreting survey disagreement with Federica Brenna (Latest draft, Bank of Lithuania Working Paper Series, VoxEU)

 Consensus forecasts by professionals are highly accurate yet hide large heterogeneity.
 We build a framework to extract the judgement component from survey forecasts and analyse to what extent it contributes to respondents’ disagreement.
 We find for the average respondent a sizable contribution of judgement about the current quarter, which often steers unconditional forecasts towards the realisation, improving accuracy.
 We identify the structural components of judgement exploiting stochastic volatility and give an economic interpretation to expected future shocks.
 For individual respondents, about one-third of disagreement is due to differences in coefficients or models used, and the remaining is coming from different assessments about future shocks; the latter mostly concerns the size of shocks, while there is a general agreement on their source.